Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/humanoid/drow-priestess-of-lolth.md

 NoteIcon: monster
 BestiaryType: humanoid (elf)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-129, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh
+BookSource: "Monster Manual p.
+129, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh"
 ---
 # [Drow Priestess of Lolth](2-Mechanics/CLI/bestiary/humanoid/drow-priestess-of-lolth.md)
 *Source: Monster Manual p.
 129, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh*